rkuoyemnbeek/rkuoyemnbeek.github.io/index.md

 4. Algorithms for CT-scanning

 ## Education
-1. Bsc in Mathematics &nbsp;&nbsp;&nbsp;&nbsp 2011-2014
+1. Bsc in Mathematics                     2011-2014
-2. Msc in Financial Mathematics &nbsp;&nbsp;&nbsp;&nbsp 2014-2016
+2. Msc in Financial Mathematics           2014-2016
-3. Phd in Engineering: Computer Science &nbsp;&nbsp;&nbsp;&nbsp 2017-now
+3. Phd in Engineering: Computer Science   2017-now

 ## Welcome to GitHub Pages